pamlane/streamsx.documentation/docs/beamrunner/objstor.md

 These instructions assume that you have already set up and run other samples on the Streaming Analytics service on IBM Cloud.

-1. Navigate to the `samples` directory in Streams Runner, and set up environment variables for the runner:
+1. Go to the `examples` directory in Streams Runner and set up environment variables for the runner:

     ```bash
-    cd <installdir>/samples
+    cd <installdir>/examples
     . bin/streams-runner-env.sh
     ```

-2. Set the environment variables `VCAP_SERVICES` to point to the VCAP file that contains your Streaming Analytics service credentials and `STREAMING_ANALYTICS_SERVICE_NAME` to the service name within that file, for example:
+2. Set the service credentials environment variables as follows:
+    - `VCAP_SERVICES`: The path to the VCAP file that contains your Streaming Analytics service credentials.
+    - `STREAMING_ANALYTICS_SERVICE_NAME`: The service name within the VCAP file.

+    For example:

     ```bash
     export VCAP_SERVICES=$HOME/sample.vcap
     export STREAMING_ANALYTICS_SERVICE_NAME="sample-service"
     ```

-3. Run the `FileStreamSample` Beam application by entering the following command.
+3. Run the `FileStreamSample` Beam application by entering the following command:

     ```bash
 mvn exec:java -Ps3 \